smartcatai/ts-client-gen/README.md

 You can't emit any arbitrary TypeScript code using the `TSStaticContentAttribute`.
 It allows you to emit only objects (arrays or primitive types also count) that can be serialized to JSON.
 The structure of the generated TypeScript is also restricted to a set of named exports of variables.

-The tool for .net framework uses [`JsonConvert.SerializeObject`](https://www.newtonsoft.com/json/help/html/M_Newtonsoft_Json_JsonConvert_SerializeObject.htm) method provided by Newtonsoft.Json library to serialize the value of the `Content` property.
-The .net core tool calls [`JsonSerializer.Serialize`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer.serialize?view=netcore-3.0#System_Text_Json_JsonSerializer_Serialize_System_Object_System_Type_System_Text_Json_JsonSerializerOptions) method from the new .net core JSON serialization API residing in System.Text.Json.
-In both cases you have an option to replace the default JSON serialization with your own by implementing the [`IJsonSerializer`](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/IJsonSerializer.cs) interface in your plugin assembly.
+The tool calls [`JsonSerializer.Serialize`](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.jsonserializer.serialize?view=netcore-3.0#System_Text_Json_JsonSerializer_Serialize_System_Object_System_Type_System_Text_Json_JsonSerializerOptions) method from the new `System.Text.Json` serialization API.
+You also have an option to replace the default JSON serialization with your own by implementing the [`IJsonSerializer`](https://github.com/smartcatai/ts-client-gen/blob/develop/TSClientGen.Extensibility/IJsonSerializer.cs) interface in your plugin assembly.

 ## Customizing with a plugin